johnnewcombe/econet-simple-server/README.md

 ## TODO

+TODO how doe we manage owner of files and directories

 Need to test on System 3 to see what is presented to the server when the following commands are sent

 	//     *SAVE MYDATA 3000+500